deepomicslab/LocalHGT/README.md

 ```
 python scripts/main.py -r reference.fa --fq1 /mnt/d/breakpoints/HGT/uhgg_length//species20_snp0.01_depth50_reads100_sample_0.1.fq --fq2 /mnt/d/breakpoints/HGT/uhgg_length//species20_snp0.01_depth50_reads100_sample_0.2.fq -s species20_snp0.01_depth50_reads100_sample_0  -o test
 ```
-The detected HGT breakpoints would be stored in the `<sample name>.acc.csv` file within the output folder.
+The detected HGT breakpoints is stored in the `<sample name>.acc.csv` file within the output folder.

 Note:
 - With a small reference, we can skip the extraction of HGT-related segments by setting `--use_kmer 0`.
-- With a small reference, set a small value of `-k`.
+- With a small reference, if we want to maintain the extraction of HGT-related segments, we can set a small value of `-k`.

 ### Detect complete HGT events